gutfeeling/twitass/README.md

     ```
     pip install -r requirements3.txt
     ```

-### Then the non Python dependencies

-4. Install PhantomJS, a headless WebKit.
-You can donwload it from [this link](http://phantomjs.org/download.html).
-Make sure to place the executable in your PATH.

 ## Start scraping

 Here is a basic example which searches for the word "python" in the Twitter Advance Search webpage and